bots-garden/ollama-js-langchain/README.md

-# Ollama, Ollama-js and LangChain JS
+# 🦙 Ollama, 🟨 Ollama-js and 🦜🔗 LangChain JS with 🍊 Gitpod 🎉

+> - ✋ this is a work in progress 🚧, but you can already play with it 🥰
+> - 🤖 caution: it's not for production, it's for learning purpose

 This project used the **[Ollama project and its Docker image](https://ollama.ai/blog/ollama-is-now-available-as-an-official-docker-image)**.